xiaoyulyu999/readdoc/source/books/AI/Cpp_ML/chapter3.rst

 Normal training
 ~~~~~~~~~~~~~~~~

-.. admonition:: Predictions when a model was trained ideally
+Predictions when a model was trained ideally

    .. image:: images/3_7.jpg

 Loss values when a model was trained ideally.

    .. image:: images/3_8.jpg